 2005 – Breaking news.

-Ground is broken in Fremont and West Omaha for two new Lazlo’s locations.
+Ground is broken in West Omaha for a new Lazlo’s location.
 Empyrean sets a new sales record of 3,200 barrels (100,000 gallons).

 2006 – Heavy medal.